 My favorite pressure cooking sites:

-Hippressurecooking.com Great text and videos for both standard and electric models.
+Hippressurecooking.com by Laura Pazzaglia.
+Great text and videos for both standard and electric models.
 Excellent timing charts.

-Pressurecookingwithlornasass.com-The author of the definitive Cooking Under Pressure, carefully researched and written recipes and guidelines.
+Pressurecookingwithlornasass.com-The author of the definitive Cooking Under Pressure, Lorna Sass, has carefully researched and written recipes, and very clear guidelines.

 Jeffrey Eisner of pressureluckcooking.com.
 This guy likes gadgets and tinkering.